hasanma1ik/eduthree/server/controllers/notes.md

 and now we associate Grades with Users and then enroll them Subjects

 So now Users already have a Grade, now they will have all the subject ids

+see how setGrade button in grade setter was created